 Whilst we understand the desire for central government, commissioners, and the public to use quantitative measures to hold local government to account and track the impact of their pounds, we believe there are more creative ways to involve these groups.
 Becky Lomas, who leads Derbyshire’s Thriving Communities work and is one of the members of the working group, makes the case for “involving people proactively in shaping what gets measured” in order to “change the way we define success.”

 In order to enable workers’ practice to improve, our definition of measurement must be broadened beyond “narrow quantitative measures”.
-A cross-sectoral collaborative in the UK, including Collaborate, Dr Toby Lowe, and CPI, have developed a helpful approach to think about how to broaden this lens: Human Learning Systems, an alternative approach to public management centred on learning in complexity.
-Human Learning Systems calls for practices such as “experimentation, gathering data, sense-making, and reflective practice” to be included in how we think about measurement.
+Collaborate and Dr Toby Lowe have developed a helpful approach to think about how to broaden this lens: Human Learning Systems, an alternative approach to public management centred on learning in complexity.
+Human Learning Systems calls for practices such as “experimentation, gathering data, sense-making, and reflective practice” to be included in how we think about measurement (see more on Human Learning Systems, including examples from Gateshead and Plymouth here).
 Given the complexity of the environments government operates in, learning can no longer be viewed as “a luxury”, but instead as a core purpose for how public services improve.

 What This Looks Like In Practice: Examples from across the UK